-I write stories like Fitzgerald wrote them - you have to put up with the details. but I like to think I only write what I feel like writing. if it doesn't interest me it won't interest anyone else, either.
+I like to think I only write what I feel like writing. if it doesn't interest me it won't interest anyone else, either.

-'sex on first date' - pretty enough but generic looking college-young adult age female, long blonde straight hair framing face, hanging, wearing a white, skimpy tank top with long straps exposing her cleavage, and a full, almost to her bare feet, indigo and white print skirt, facing the camera, telling the viewer about a dating site she's been to, then, first seated in profile, sensuous lips, no makeup, she, ostensibly reenacts the experience, but in actuality, begins typing on her phone, long, gorgeous ocean blue nails, rapidly with considerable dexterity,, selecting the dating site, exchanging texts and photos with the person she will meet (a large part of attraction to her is her facility with the phone), then cut to her, very nice figure, kind of tall, hips flowing in skirt, walking to the door and opening it. what follows is the various, extreme sex they have, extreme but mainstream, matter-of-fact, giving the impression of normal, that this is just the way things are today. seems authentic and compelling if one is into it.. has this evidently fictional, porn account which emulates those actual ones like it which are set up to arrange sexual hookups, as well as claimed longer termed relationships, become the actual norm, where horny, young, attractive adults can connect with each other for immediate sexual gratification at a moment's notice? if this is so and a search of such dating sites would seem to confirm, then this is a testament to the enormous influence porn has had on sexual attitudes and behavior in contemporary culture.
+'sex on first date' - pretty enough but generic looking college-young adult age female, long blonde straight hair framing face, hanging, wearing a white, skimpy tank top with long straps exposing her cleavage, and a full, almost to her bare feet, indigo and white print skirt, facing the camera, telling the viewer about a dating site she's been to, then, first seated in profile, sensuous lips, no makeup, she, ostensibly reenacts the experience, but in actuality, begins typing on her phone, long, gorgeous ocean blue nails, rapidly with considerable dexterity, selecting the dating site, exchanging texts and photos with the person she will meet (a large part of attraction to her is her facility with the phone), then cut to her, very nice figure, kind of tall, hips flowing in skirt, walking to the door and opening it. what follows is the various, extreme sex they have, hardcore but mainstream, matter-of-fact, giving the impression of normal, that this is just the way things are today. seems authentic and compelling if one is into it.. has this obviously fictional, porn account which emulates those actual ones like it which are set up to arrange sexual hookups, as well as claimed longer termed relationships, become the actual norm, where horny, young, attractive adults can connect with each other for immediate sexual gratification at a moment's notice? if this is so and a search of such dating sites would seem to confirm, then this is a testament to the enormous influence porn has had on sexual attitudes and behavior in contemporary culture.